Regional-Modeling-LATMOS-IGE/FLEXPART-WRF-examples/example-NETCARE-station/readme.md

-# input files for setting up a FLEXPART-WRF for a NETCARE case
+# Files for generating a FLEXPART-WRF input file and plotting for a NETCARE case

 Also includes plotting scripts for vertical cross section of FLEXPART-WRF output and  plotting scripts for partial and total columnFLEXPART-WRF output